christopherrauh/christopherrauh.github.io/_posts/2022-10-24-Dog-Breed-Classifier.md

 But how are humans classified?
 How do their facial features correspond to those of dogs?

-Here comes the classification for some human faces:
+This is the prediction for some human faces:

 ![Classified Humans](../images/human_estimate.png)

-And as a reference here are the similar doog breeds:
+And as a reference these are the similar doog breeds:

 ![Dog References](../images/references.png)